miseeger/Dataverse.Sql/README.md

 ### Executing DML Statements

 For executing DML statements you have to use the  `Execute()` by just providing your CUD command.
-The Result of the method is the result message returned by the server.
+The Result of the method is a result message.

 ```c#
 var execResult = DataverseSqlTest.Execute(